thirukkural2022/obedparla.com/content/posts/2017-11-18-im-adult-now.md

 ---
-title: "Wait, I'm an adult now.
-When did that happen?"
-author: "Obed Marquez Parlapiano"
+title : "Wait, I'm an adult now.
+When did that happen?" author : "Obed Marquez Parlapiano" date : "2017-11-18" categories :
-date: "2017-11-18"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
-cover: "../images/crazy-guy.jpg"
+cover : "../images/crazy-guy.jpg"
 ---

 You're walking down the street or driving your car, or going back to work from a cigarette break when suddenly it hits you: you're an adult now.
 When did that happen?
 When did you grow old, when did you leave behind your younger, naive and innocent self?
 You're supposed to be a grown up now, but suddenly you don't feel like one.
 Suddenly you feel like you're not supposed to be here, like the world played a game on you, you pressed auto-pilot and it brought you here, without your consent and all you can do now is play along.